ecomol/RSE/README.md

 The methods implemented in this R package include a Bayesian-weighted estimator and two unweighted estimators.
 All the estimators have been described in detail in the following paper:

 Shen TJ, Chen YH (2018).
-Predicting the number of newly discovered rare species: a Bayesian weight approach.
+A Bayesian weighted approach to predicting the number of newly discovered rare species.
 Conservation Biology, In press.

 To install, please download the file RSE_1.1.tar.gz and save it into your local directory.